Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces

 \section{Abstract}

-Let $\SL=(L,[\cdot\,,\cdot],\delta)$ be an algebraic Lie algebroid over a smooth projective curve of genus $g\geq 2$ such that $L$ is a line bundle whose degree is less than $2-2g$.
+Let $\SL=(L,[\cdot\,,\cdot],\delta)$ be an algebraic Lie algebroid over a smooth projective curve $X$ of genus $g\geq 2$ such that $L$ is a line bundle whose degree is less than $2-2g$.
 Let $r$ and $d$ be coprime numbers.
-We prove that the motivic class (in the Grothendieck ring of varieties) of the moduli space of $\SL$-connections of rank $r$ and degree $d$ over $X$ does not depend on the Lie algebroid structure $[\cdot\,,\cdot]$ and $\delta$ of $\SL$ and neither on the line bundle $L$ itself, but only the degree of $L$ (and of course on $r,d,g$ and $X$).
-In particular it is equal to the motivic class of the moduli space of $K_X(D)$-twisted Higgs bundles of rank $r$ and degree $d$, for $D$ any divisor of positive degree.
-As a consequence, similar results (actually a little stronger) are obtained for the corresponding $E$-polynomials.
+We prove that the motivic class of the moduli space of $\SL$-connections of rank $r$ and degree $d$ over $X$ does not depend on the Lie algebroid structure $[\cdot\,,\cdot]$ and $\delta$ of $\SL$ and neither on the line bundle $L$ itself, but only on the degree of $L$ (and of course on $r$, $d$ and $X$).
+In particular it is equal to the motivic class of the moduli space of $K_X(D)$-twisted Higgs bundles of rank $r$ and degree $d$, for $D$ any effective divisor with the appropriate degree.
+As a consequence, similar results (actually slightly stronger) are obtained for the corresponding $E$-polynomials.
 Some applications of these results are then deduced.